alafon/alcapon/README.md

 it on a preproduction environment before going further.
 Please also do read the "Known bugs" section carefully.

+CAPISTRANO dependency : we recommand not to use Capistrano >= 2.15 which for some reason broke something (see #7)

 ## Changelog

 ### 0.4.x

+ - removed in 0.4.15 : the 'ezpublish:var:link' task does not call `chown`
+   anymore since we must not alter the permissions in shared ressources.
+They must be controlled by ezpublish ONLY
  - added in 0.4.1 : downloaded files are hashed so that they can be downloaded somewhere there's no eZ Publish installed
  - added eZ Publish 5.x support for ezpublish_legacy.
 This means that version